jndean/Railway/extras/docs/4_MonoVariables.md

 Integer division is not the only non-invertible operation that is possible in-place on mono variables.
 There is also pow, mod, logical xor, logical and, and logical or, using `**=`, `%=`, `^=`, `&=` and `|=` respectively.
 (If you hesitated when you read that logical xor is not invertible, recall that it is different from bitwise xor which I could not define on arbitrary precision rationals.
 Under logical xor, `54 ^ 0 = 1`, and we can't recover 54 from 1 using 0.)
 More importantly, we are not restricted to only non-invertible arithmetic operations.
 Mono variables are also allowed to silently pass out of scope since we don't need to know their final resting value in order to reinitialise them in reverse.
 Equally we may use assignment on a mono variable, i.e. override its old value with a new value.
 So in fact mono variables open up a whole new world of algorithms that were previously impossible in 'pure' _Railway_.
 I have attempted to illustrate this in the below 'case study'.

-Finally, we briefly list the impact of mono variables on other _Railway_ structures.
+Now, we briefly list the impact of mono variables on other _Railway_ structures.

 1. As outlined in the [Control Structures](2_ControlStructures.md) page, the if statement, loop and for loop all become mono-directional if their forwards condition or forwards iterator contain mono variables.
 This means the entire control structure only runs when time is going forwards.
 Thus mono-directional control structures may not modify non-mono variables.